learn-co-students/artist-song-modules-cb-000/README.md

 ## Overview

-In this lab, we have a similar domain model to that of Playlister.
-We have an `Artist` class and a `Song` class. `Artist`s have many songs and an individual instance of the `Song` class belongs to an artist. `Artist`s and `Song`s also have some familiar class methods that keep track of all of the instances of the class, count those instances and clear or reset them.
+In this lab, we have an `Artist` class and a `Song` class. `Artist`s have many songs and an individual instance of the `Song` class belongs to an artist. `Artist`s and `Song`s also have some familiar class methods that keep track of all of the instances of the class, count those instances and clear or reset them.

 Open up the `lib` directory and spend some time reviewing the code in `artist.rb` and `song.rb`.
 Keep reading the code until you feel you understand what each method is doing.